-For over 45 years, I have written reviews and features for local and national newspapers, magazines and websites, and appeared on radio and TV shows regarding entertainment media.
-In addition to my years of service on the Governing Board of the Kansas City Film Critics Circle, my Crum on Film weekly column was awarded 1st Place in Kansas and Missouri newspapers via Kansas City Press Club/Heart of America journalism awards.
-Nearly 2,000 of my film reviews can be read on RottenTomatoes.com.
+For nearly 50 years, Steve Crum has written reviews and features for newspapers, magazines and websites, and appeared on radio and TV shows regarding entertainment media.
+In addition to his years of service on the Governing Board of the Kansas City Film Critics Circle, his Crum on Film weekly column was awarded 1st Place in Kansas and Missouri newspapers via Kansas City Press Club/Heart of America journalism awards.
+Over 1,900 of his film reviews can be read on RottenTomatoes.com.

 Sunday, July 22, 2012